About

 Why I became a therapist

 During my time as a manager at an art store near Southside Chicago, I encountered numerous people who had never been exposed to art attending our demo days.
 As I created art with them, I learned how inaccessible art was, and its negative impact on them and their community.
 The conversation naturally became more intimate, resembling what could be considered art therapy, which inspired me to want to help others through art.
-As a Korean/Mexican, queer, widow with chronic Bell’s Palsy, I have found therapy to be profoundly impactful, fostering personal empowerment and resilience in my life.
+Having experienced therapy myself, I have found it to be profoundly impactful, fostering personal empowerment and resilience in my life.
 Echoing the views of psychologist Alfred Adler, I want to give back to the community.
-I hope to help others have a positive therapy experience by creating a safe space where they can explore and experiment.
+I hope to help others have a positive therapy experience by creating a safe space where they can explore and experiment

 Who I work with